 This course is accredited by the Chartered Institute of Personnel and Development (CIPD).
 On successful completion providing students are in active CIPD membership students will automatically gain Associate membership of the CIPD.
 They will also gain the eligibility to potentially upgrade their membership to Chartered depending on their experience.

 This course is aligned with the standards laid out in the Society for Human Resource Management (SHRM) curriculum.
 With over 300,000 HR and business executive members spanning 165 countries, SHRM is the largest human resource management association on the planet.
 This recognition confirms the high level of HR education we uphold, and our role as a springboard for exceptional human resource professionals.

-Business and management studies at the University of Portsmouth is ranked 2nd of the modern universities by research power
+Earth systems and environmental sciences at the University of Portsmouth is ranked 4th of all post-1992 universities for research quality

 What you'll study on this MSc International Human Resource Management degree course

 - Professional Skills - 15 credits